 Dawn Crowell Murphy

-Dawn Crowell Murphy is a senior associate with Pillsbury Winthrop Shaw Pittman LLP in Washington, DC.
+Dawn Crowell Murphy is counsel with Pillsbury Winthrop Shaw Pittman LLP’s Nonprofit Organizations Practice in Washington, DC

 Make sure your articles of incorporation and bylaws are in line with law and practice.

 Your association’s articles of incorporation and bylaws are the most important documents prescribing how the organization is to be organized and operated.
 The articles document is essentially a contract with the state where your organization is incorporated (which may differ from where your offices are located) and takes precedence over every other governing document.
 The bylaws expand upon and must be consistent with the articles and often serve as an agreement between your association and its members.

 Your governing documents must accurately reflect not only the law, but also the association’s actual operations, to avoid misunderstandings and to ensure that the organization is not bound to an unintended requirement.

 It’s wise to periodically conduct a quick check-up of your governing documents.
 Focus on these areas: